empowerID/empowernow_docs/docs/services/crud-service/how-to/enable-mtls.md

   - Nginx
   - PoP
   - sender-binding
-  - CRUD Service
+  - Orchestration Service
   - EmpowerNow
 ---

 ### What you’ll enable

 - Inbound mTLS at the edge with CA verification.
-- Forward the verified client certificate as a trusted header to CRUD Service.
+- Forward the verified client certificate as a trusted header to Orchestration Service.
 - Optional/required sender-binding (PoP) between JWT `cnf.x5t#S256` and the client cert thumbprint.
 - Certificate-to-identity mapping into canonical ARNs.